Skip to main content

 Inside Bets in French Roulette

-Placing an inside bet means that you bet on an individual number or group of numbers.
+Placing an inside bet means wagering on an individual number or a small group of numbers.
 This type of bet uses the numbered section of the layout.
 Here are all types of inside bets:

 En plein

-It corresponds to the straight bet on the European table.
-You bet only on one exact number and you win if the ball lands namely on the particular numbered pocket.
+This is the straight bet.
+You wager on a single, specific number and win if the ball lands in that pocket.
 The payout is 35:1.

 A cheval